spitbol/spitbol-docs/minimal.md

        (XR)                  result returned
 ```

-The arguments are stored on the stack with the last argument at
+The arguments are stored on the stack with the last argument at 0(XS).
-0(XS).
 On return, XS is popped past the arguments.

-The form of the arguments as passed is that used in the SPITBOL
-translator (see definitions and data structures section).
-The control
+The form of the arguments as passed is that used in the SPITBOL translator (see definitions
-block format is also described (under EFBLK) in this
+and data structures section).
+The control block format is also described (under EFBLK) in this section.
-section.

 There are two ways of returning a result:

-Return a pointer to a block in dynamic storage. this block must
-be in exactly correct format, including the first word.
-Only functions
+Return a pointer to a block in dynamic storage.
+This block must be in exactly correct format,
-written with intimate knowledge of the system will return in this
+including the first word.
+Only functions written with intimate knowledge of the system will return in this
 way.

-String, integer and real results may be returned by pointing to a
+String, integer and real results may be returned by pointing to a pseudo-block outside
-pseudo-block outside dynamic memory.
+dynamic memory.

-This block is in ICBLK, RCBLK or
-SCBLK format except that the first word will be
+This block is in ICBLK, RCBLK or SCBLK format except that the first word will be overwritten
-overwritten by a type word on return and so need not be correctly set.
+by a type word on return and so need not be correctly set.

 Such a result is copied into main storage before proceeding.
-unconverted results may similarly be returned in a pseudo-block which
+Unconverted results may similarly be
-is in correct format including type word recognisable by garbage
+returned in a pseudo-block which is in correct format including type word recognisable by garbage
 collector since block is copied into dynamic memory.